AlonsoVallejo/PumpSwitchingCtrl/readme.md

 - **RTC Configuration:** User can set the real-time clock (date and time) via the menu.
 - **Pump Cycle Configuration:** User can set the activation time for each pump via the menu.
 - **Debounced Inputs:** All digital inputs (buttons and sensors) are debounced in software.
+- **Non-volatile Storage:** Pump cycle times are saved and loaded from an AT24C32 I2C EEPROM (address 0x57).
+If no valid data is found, defaults are set to 0:0:0.

 ## Hardware Requirements

 - Arduino Nano (ATMEGA328P)
 - 16x2 I2C LCD display (default address 0x27)
+- AT24C32 I2C EEPROM module (address 0x57)
 - Two pumps (controlled via digital outputs)
 - Well and cistern level sensors (digital inputs)
 - Push buttons for user interface (mode, pump select, up, down, left, right, OK, ESC)